 Is your business visible enough on the web?

-The digital world is rife with directory sites and social platforms that, frankly, aren’t worth your time.
-But some absolutely align with your company’s marketing plan and audience composition.
-Knowing which to pursue and which to beg off is absolutely crucial.
+The digital world is rife with directory sites and social platforms that aren’t worth your time.
+But some align with your company’s marketing plan and audience composition.
+Knowing which to pursue and which to beg off is crucial.

 While these five high-visibility web properties aren’t the only places to which you’ll need to devote attention, they’re almost certain to boost your digital marketing efforts.
 Here’s what you need to know about each, along with a crash course in maximizing their value.1.
 LinkedIn